Key Points for Choosing a Heat-Tolerant Dog Breed:

 7. Ibizan Hound

-Like the Pharaoh Hound, the Ibizan Hound is another Mediterranean breed that is well-suited for hot climates.
+Like the Pharaoh Hound, the Ibizan Hound is another Mediterranean breed well-suited for hot climates.
 Originating from the Balearic Islands of Spain, this breed was used for hunting rabbits in warm, rugged terrain.
-The Ibizan Hound has a short coat that can be smooth or wiry, and their build is lean and athletic.
-They are lively, affectionate, and have a keen sense of sight and smell.
+The Ibizan Hound has a short coat that can be smooth or wiry, and its build is lean and athletic.
+It is lively, affectionate, and has a keen sense of sight and smell.

 Why They’re Great for Warm Climates: